UKHomeOffice/docker-mongo-32/README.md

 # docker-mongo-32
-Creating mongo 3.2 image for non root user for stateful set
+Creating mongo 3.2 image for non root user for stateful set of data